Church for the Fellowship of All Peoples

-The Church for the Fellowship of All Peoples sometimes called Fellowship Church is an intercultural, interracial, interfaith and interdenominational organization dedicated to "personal empowerment and social transformation through an ever deepening relationship with the Spirit of God in All Life."
+The Church for the Fellowship of All Peoples, sometimes called Fellowship Church, is an intercultural, interracial, interfaith and interdenominational organization dedicated to "personal empowerment and social transformation through an ever deepening relationship with the Spirit of God in All Life."
+It was founded in 1944 in San Francisco, California, making it the first racially integrated, intercultural church in the nation.
+Its founding co-pastor was the African-American mystic theologian Howard Thurman In 2023, the church location at 2041 Larkin Street was listed as a San Francisco designated landmark, for the history it has contributed to the city.

 History

 In 1944, Baptist minister Howard Thurman left his tenured position at Howard University to help the Fellowship of Reconciliation establish the Church for the Fellowship of All Peoples in San Francisco.
 It was the first racially integrated, intercultural church in the United States.
 He served as co-pastor with a white minister, Dr. Alfred Fisk.
 Many of their congregation were African Americans who had migrated to San Francisco from Oklahoma, Texas and Arkansas for jobs in the defense industry.
 The church helped create a new community for many in San Francisco.

-The Church today

-The current presiding minister is the Rev. Dorsey Blake.
-The co-minister is Kathryn Benton.
+The current presiding minister is the Rev. Dorsey Blake, the co-minister is Kathryn Benton.
 In the recent past, there were other popular associate ministers.
 The congregation presently consists of a small number of active supporters, many of whom are longtime members.
 The off-white stucco façade is embellished by three street-level arched inset doors, and crowned with a leaning belltower.
 Below the sanctuary at street level is Thurman Hall, named after Dr. Thurman, where meetings, plays, lectures, and music are performed.
 A Muslim imam may lead a service and sermons may involve Hinduism or Judaism.